Yobo123o/PolicyPilot/README.md

 # OSBA Policy Tool

 The OSBA Policy Tool is a Python application that processes Excel files to generate policy recommendations based on specified criteria.
-It requires Python 3.x and the following libraries: tkinter, pandas, bs4 (BeautifulSoup), and os.
+It requires Python 3.12.3 (or above) and the following libraries: tkinter, pandas, bs4 (BeautifulSoup), and os.

 ## Features